hey-farhan/invoice-qc-service-farhan/README.md

 **Limitation:** The extraction logic is optimized for the specific PDF format in the sample data.
 PDFs with significantly different layouts may fail extraction.

-**Impact:** New PDF formats might require regex pattern updates.
+New PDF formats might require regex pattern updates.

-**Mitigation:** Dual extraction strategy (table + text fallback) handles some variations.
+Dual extraction startegy (table + text fallback) handles some variations.

 #### 2. Price Extraction Edge Cases

 **Limitation:** The "pro 1 VE" price pattern might not appear in all PDFs or might be formatted differently.

-**Current Handling:** Fallback searches full text using material number as anchor.
+Fallback searches full text using material number as anchor.

 **Known Issue:** If both table extraction and text search fail, price_per_ve will be 0.0.

 #### 3. Multi-Page PDFs

-**Limitation:** Line items spanning multiple pages might not be correctly associated.
+ Line items spanning multiple pages might not be correctly associated.

-**Impact:** Large orders with many line items could have incomplete extraction.
+Large orders with many line items could have incomplete extraction.

-**Simplification:** Assumed most orders fit on 1-2 pages based on sample data.
+Assumed most orders fit on 1-2 pages based on sample data.

 #### 4. Delivery Address Parsing

 **Limitation:** Multi-line addresses are extracted as comma-separated text, which might not preserve exact formatting.

-**Impact:** Address validation or geocoding would require additional parsing.
+ Address validation or geocoding would require additional parsing.

-**Simplification:** Focused on capturing the address text rather than structured components (street, city, postal code).
+ Focused on capturing the address text rather than structured components (street, city, postal code).

 #### 5. Error Recovery